-As an administrator, you can set in the snapADDY software that all recorded data is automatically deleted after being exported.
+As an administrator, you can set in the snapADDY software that all recorded data is automatically deleted from snapADDY DataQuality after being exported.

 Besides the Order Processing Agreement, there are technical and organisational measures (TOMs) to ensure data security.
 These measures meet the standards required by the GDPR.